 Water is the most essential component of your body.
 Almost 70% of the human body is made of water and is required for all biological functions.
 It is important to keep well hydrated and for some reasons you might tend to drink less water than what is required.
 When you are dehydrated, you will start showing signs and will need to amp up your water intake to combat the effects of dehydration.

 How Can Lack Of Water Impact Your Body?

 1. Dry Skin

 Your skin is the largest organ in your body and requires water for an effective supply of nutrients.
 Water is also necessary to help your skin eliminate toxins.
 When your body is low in water, it will show on your skin.
 Your skin will become dry, flaky, and rough.
-Moisturizers can alleviate the symptoms to some extent but will not get rid of the problem completely.
+Moisturizers can alleviate the symptoms to some extent but will not get rid of

 2. Increase In Appetite